 - Designing the content to meet the audience’s needs

 - Mixing automatically generated content with hand crafted content

 - Building a documentation team

-This course began as a classroom course (for the Government Digital Service).
-This means we can also offer it as a one day classroom course, if you have a team needing these skills.
+We can also offer it as a one or two day virtual classroom course (delivered over Microsoft Teams), if you have a team needing these skills.